Attach Multiple Volumes to Tiers

 When modelling an application, the default volume size is prepopulated in the Size field if the minimum size of the storage type selected is less than default volume size for the modeled application.
 By default, all services do not have any persistent volume disk attached out-of-the box.
-If required, you can change the default volume size at this point.
+If required, you can change the default volume size at this point

-Default Volume Size from App Being Modeled Value Prepopulated in the Size field >= minimum size of the selected storage type The default volume size < minimum size of the selected storage type The minimum size for the selected storage type
+Default Volume Size from App Being Modeled Value Pre-populated in the Size field >= minimum size of the selected storage type The default volume size < minimum size of the selected storage type The minimum size for the selected storage type

-- Storage type selection for AWS.
+The following screenshot shows storage type selection for AWS.

 You can configure the root volume size for AWS deployments using either the UI or the Submit Job (v2) API.